elvis-epx/LoRaMaDoR/README.md

 ```
 !callsign ABCDEF-1
 !debug
-!nodebug
+!help
 ```

 To show the currently configured callsign, call !callsign without a parameter.
 By default is FIXMEE-1.
+Type !help to get a list of all available commands.

 # More examples